*** 20th Anniversary: 2003 to 2023 ***

 • Confidentiality

-Finally, the CECAB literature also lists the points of the EP Advantage.
-It "formally recognizes environmental expertise, establishes professional credibility at a national level, verifies on-the-job competence, enhances practitioner marketability and mobility [and] assures professional and ethical conduct."
+The CECAB literature also lists the EP Advantage points.
+The certification "officially recognizes environmental expertise, establishes professional credibility at a national level, verifies on-the-job competence, enhances practitioners' marketability and mobility; and assures professional conduct."

 Barry Lough Air Quality Modelling